comp426-2022-spring/a99-talitha/docs/ENDPOINTS.md

-Displays the login page with a ability to autheticate the user's email and password, and a link to 'Sign Up Here' an ability for the user to sign up
+Displays the login page with a ability to autheticate the user's email and password, and a link to 'Sign up Here' for an ability for the user to sign up